metinsaylan/wordpress-countdown-widget/readme.txt

 Please report issues on [Github Issues Page](https://github.com/shailancom/wordpress-countdown-widget/issues).
 Visit source on [github](https://github.com/shailancom/wordpress-countdown-widget)

+Are you interested in translating this plugin?
+[Help us translate](https://translate.wordpress.org/projects/wp-plugins/wordpress-countdown-widget).

 == Installation ==

 1. Download the widget and upload it to your server through `WP Admin -> Plugins -> Add New -> Upload`